 What About Previous Challenges?

-I’ll be honest—I lost my steam sometime in January and February.
+I’ll be honest—I lost my steam in January and February.
 I worked a lot on my book in January but didn’t get to the point of being able to self-edit, which is what NaNoEdMo is all about.
-And while I did spend a significant amount of time interviewing my grandma about her life, I haven’t edited the audio or transcribed anything.
+And while I spent a significant amount of time interviewing my grandma about her life, I haven’t edited the audio or transcribed anything.
 She’s also settling into a new place, so I expect to pick that up again later in the year.

-The thing I’m somewhat dreading doing is organizing all my computer files because 1) it feels like I just did this, though it’s probably been a few years, and 2) I know it’s going to take a long time to do it.
+The thing I’m dreading doing is organizing all my computer files because 1) it feels like I just did this, though it’s probably been a few years, and 2) I know it’s going to take a long time to do it.